 The Contradiction in Practice

-The denial of such information to an RTI applicant suggests a selective application of privacy, where the “curtain of secrecy” is drawn only when a citizen begins to ask uncomfortable questions about the longevity or legality of a specific official’s tenure.
+The denial of such information to an RTI applicant suggests that authorities apply privacy selectively, drawing the “curtain of secrecy” only when a citizen asks uncomfortable questions about the longevity or legality of a specific official’s tenure.

 Transfers: A Tool for Accountability or a Source of Corruption?

-As noted in the representation by Shri Mahesh Pratap Singh, transfers are not merely administrative routines; they are significant “public acts.”
-When an official remains in one lucrative post for many years—often in violation of the State Transfer Policy—it raises red flags regarding “illegal gratification” and vested interests.
+As noted in the representation by Shri Mahesh Pratap Singh, transfers are not merely administrative routines; they are significant “public acts”.
+When an official remains in one lucrative post for many years—often in violation of the State Transfer Policy—it raises concerns regarding “illegal gratification” and vested interests.
+(Public Staff Transfers & Transparency)

 Why Posting History is Public Information

-- Backdoor Income: Transparency in postings is the primary check against the “transfer industry,” where specific desks are “bought” to facilitate corruption.
+3. Backdoor Income: Transparency in postings serves as the primary safeguard against the “transfer industry”, where individuals “buy” specific desks to facilitate corruption.

-Even if one accepts the narrow view that posting details are “personal,” the RTI Act provides an override.
-The proviso to Section 8(1)(j) states:
+Even if one accepts the narrow view that posting details are “personal”, the RTI Act provides an override.
+The proviso to Section 8(1)(j) states the following: (Public Staff Transfers & Transparency)

-“Provided that the information, which cannot be denied to the Parliament or a State Legislature, shall not be denied to any person.”
+The information, which cannot be denied to Parliament or a State Legislature, shall not be denied to any person.

 Conclusion: The Road Ahead for Transparency

 The refusal by the District Social Welfare Officer, Mirzapur, to provide joining dates and posting histories of staff is a significant hurdle to accountability.
-By labeling administrative movements as “private,” the department effectively shields potential corruption from public scrutiny.
+By labelling administrative movements as “private”, the department effectively shields potential corruption from public scrutiny.

 The Core Issue: If the government can announce transfers to the world via a press release, it cannot claim that those same dates and locations are “private” when a citizen asks for them through a legal channel.